 Instructional Designer, Division of Teaching Excellence and Innovation (DTEI)

 Jennifer Foung is an instructional designer at the Division of Teaching Excellence and Innovation at UC Irvine.
-She received her Masters in Library and Information Science at Rutgers University in 2010 and her Masters in Communication, Media & Learning Technologies Design at Columbia University in 2017.
+She received her Masters in Library and Information Science at Rutgers University and her Masters in Communication, Media & Learning Technologies Design at Columbia University.
 Jennifer worked as a K-12 media specialist from 2010-2020.
 In 2017, she joined the DTEI team as an instructional designer.
 Jennifer has extensive experience in faculty training; particularly teaching faculty how to integrate educational technologies into their courses to engage students and encourage collaborative learning.
 Jennifer is an advocate of informal learning practices and believes the best type of learning occurs when students are given unstructured opportunities to think, discuss and apply.
 Jennifer also has experience in graphic and web design which she uses to enhance the usability, function and design of online courses.
 Jennifer values continual professional growth and is always on the lookout for innovative tools and ideas that can be used to motivate and engage learners.